kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 1. pick the most suitable node ``g.selectHost``

 Scheduler keeps a number of caches which capture the current state of the cluster.
-Pod cache is continuosly updated [outside](../../plugin/pkg/scheduler/factory/factory.go#L128) the scheduler.
+Pod cache is continuously updated [outside](../../plugin/pkg/scheduler/factory/factory.go#L128) the scheduler.
 The same holds for the [list of nodes](../../plugin/pkg/scheduler/factory/factory.go#L140).

 As the individual predicates and priority functions need to query other objects such as services, controllers, etc.,